 Step 3: What is your budget?

-One of the best investments you can make is a comfortable pillow.
+One of the low cost investments you can make is a comfortable pillow.
 Why?
 You will spend on average 7 hours sleeping every night.
 By the time you reach 45 you would have slept over 114,975 hours!
 A quality pillow is a worthwhile investment.
 However, I recognise that cost is a key consideration for many people.

 Cheaper pillows are more likely to be imported.
 Australian made pillows generally have higher quality standards, use less chemicals in production and pay fair wages.

 Our suggestions for price sensitive pillow purchases: Spend what you can afford.
 Buy a pillow at the upper end of your budget, the better quality typically the longer it will last.
 Do research and understand how your pillow can be washed and kept clean, and what the typical lifetime suggested by the manufacturer is.
 Some cheaper pillows do not wash well and need to be replaced more often – ultimately costing your more money in the long term.
 We believe that a good pillow should cost no more than $80.

-Step 4: What size and type of pillow is best for you?
+Step 4: What size and type of pillow is right for you?

 Because the perfect pillow will be based on the position you sleep and personal pillow preference there are a range of pillow shapes and sizes.

 A standard sized bedroom pillow is what we typically sleep on.
 Generally, the size of a bedroom pillow is 45 x 65cm and it fits comfortably inside a standard pillowcase.